-Job Details for 3163 - Maintenance Technician II
+Job Details for 3163 - Maintenance Technician

 FLSA STATUS: Non-Exempt

 Under general supervision; performs work of moderate difficulty in maintaining and repairing County buildings and equipment; performs related work as required.

 An employee in this class performs skilled and semi-skilled tasks in the maintenance, repair, alteration and remodeling of County buildings and equipment.
 Work is completed independently or with assistance of a skilled trades worker.
 Assignments are received through verbal or written instructions, some judgment is exercised to determine work methods and procedures, and general supervision is received from a Facilities Supervisor.

 ESSENTIAL DUTIES AND RESPONSIBILITIES